 Octodec's retail portfolio is unique, comprising of street shops within mixed-use buildings, concentrated in the CBDs of Johannesburg and Tshwane.
 These CBDs remain an attractive ecosystem for retail trading, where foot traffic is high, supported primarily by the informal economy.
 However, as previously indicated, the challenging economic environment continues to reduce consumers' real disposable income, directly impacting tenant sustainability.
 Lilian Ngoyi Street in the Johannesburg CBD is still under repair, resulting in excessively difficult trading conditions for retailers due to low foot traffic and consequently, fewer shoppers.
 Core vacancies in the properties affected by the unrepaired road were 21.9% at 28 February 2025.
-National retailers remain interested in the area and discussions are ongoing to relet the vacant spaces; however, retailers will only commit to lease agreements once there are clear indications when the road repairs will be completed.
-Overall, rental income from retail street shops increased slightly by 0.6% to R179.7 million (HY2024: R178.7 million) and by 1.4% on a like-for-like basis.
+National retailers remain interested in the area and discussions are ongoing to retail street shops increased slightly by 0.6% to R179.7 million (HY2024: R178.7 million) and by 1.4% on a like-for-like basis.
 Although vacancies improved significantly from 14.0% at 31 August 2024 to 12.6%, a large contribution to this reduction came from the disposal of properties that included vacant retail spaces.